edkranz/edkranz/README.md

 I am a 4th year Bachelor of Advanced Computing student, majoring in Software Development at The University of Sydney.

-- 🔭 I’m doing work experience at SSW.
+- 🔭 I’m a Software Developer at SSW
-- 🌱 I’m currently learning Angular
 - 📫 How to reach me: ed@kranz.au, or eddiekranz@ssw.com.au
 - 😄 Pronouns: he/him